ovh/docs/pages/platform/ai/training_tuto_08_train_marine_mammal_sound/guide.en-ca.md

 ---
 title: AI Training - Tutorial - Train a model to recognize marine mammal sound
 excerpt: Understand how simple it is to train a model using AI Training
-updated: 2023-05-11
+updated: 2023-07-25
 ---

-**Last updated 20th July, 2023**

 ## Objective

-The aim of the tutorial is to understand how to train a model with AI Training in oder to classify sounds.
+The aim of the tutorial is to understand how to train a model with AI Training in order to classify sounds.

 This the next step after you have designed the model with AI Notebooks.
-You can see the Notebook step in the tutorial [Audio analysis and classification with AI](/pages/platform/ai/notebook_tuto_06_marine_mammal_sounds_classification/).
+You can see the Notebook step in the tutorial: [Audio analysis and classification with AI](/pages/platform/ai/notebook_tuto_06_marine_mammal_sounds_classification).

 > [!primary]
 >
-> It's strongly recommended to have followed the Notebook tutorial before doing this tutorial.
+> It's strongly recommended to read the Notebook tutorial before reading this tutorial.
 >

 ## Requirements